-Before Rahul Gandhi’s ‘fast’, Congress leaders seen eating ‘Chhole Bhature’!
-BJP claims this, shares pics
+Big embarrassment for Rahul Gandhi!
+Delhi Congress leaders seen feasting before fast; pics go viral

-In what may further embarrass the Congress party and its president Rahul Gandhi, Delhi BJP leader Harish Khurana today claimed that several Delhi Congress leaders were seen eating at a restaurant in the city before sitting on protest and observing “fast” at Rajghat.

-Khurana also shared the image which allegedly shows the Congress leaders taking the meal.
-The image was further shared by ANI.
+Embarrassing Congress party and its president Rahul Gandhi, Delhi BJP leader Harish Khurana today said that several Delhi Congress leaders were seen eating at a restaurant in the city before sitting on protest and observing “fast” at Rajghat.
+Khurana also shared the image showing the Congress leaders taking the meal.
+The image has now gone viral.

 When contacted by FinancialExpress.com, Khurana confirmed that the pictures were authentic and from today morning.
 “It is double standards by Congress leaders,” said BJP leader Harish Khurana, who posted the photographs on Twitter.
 When asked about the source and authenticity of the photographs, Khurana said that the leaders, including Ajay Maken, sat there from 9.35 am to 10.30 am at Chaina Ram Sweets located at Delhi’s Chandni Chowk area.
 “They were sitting in public.
 You can confirm from the halwai.”